 Data Sources: Powys County Council, Rightmove sold data, ONS/Police UK crime data, Estyn GOV Wales

 The best place to raise a family

-With such a wide choice, when it comes to choosing the best place to raise a family, it’s a tough decision.
+With such a wide choice, when it comes to raising your family, it’s a hard choice where to settle.

 Our favourites are York, Dundee and Crickhowell.
 All are unique, exciting and are great places to live.